+T2WG recommends that the Commission:

+Direct the T2WG to develop and deliver complete recommendations to the commission no later than DATE.

+Direct the T2WG to incorporate recommendations in an updated ISP Guidance Document no later than DATE.

+T2WG also requests guidance or direction on the following proposed concepts related to ISP:

+Prioritize proactive, market-based ISP studies and minimize reliance on project-based ISP

+Prospective application of project-based ISP study results (to eliminate delays when a project based ISP study is triggered)

 Task 6 – Custom Streamlining Update

 Tasks 6 was assigned to the T2WG with no specific deadline.
 Although the T2WG prioritized Tasks 1 through 4, the working group continued discussions and made progress on Task 6.
 This section provides an update on the Task 6 discussions to date and describes T2WGs recommended next steps.

+T2WG Discussion

-Throughout the T2WG process, participants have identified various pain points and opportunities to improve the custom ex ante review process.
+Throughout the T2WG process, participants have identified multiple pain points and opportunities to improve the custom ex ante review process.
+Through multiple T2WG brainstorms, existing documentation, and other communication, the T2WG compiled a document outlining the current custom EAR process; “issues” that need to be addressed to improve the custom process; and potential solutions to those issues.
+The T2WG used this working document to discuss and prioritize issues and potential solutions.
 These discussions have helped generate and advance solutions for some issues, and some solutions are emerging with support from participating stakeholders groups.

-Developing a
+Although participants require more time to further discuss and develop proposals, several solutions emerged as a high-priority and high-value solutions for all or a majority of stakeholders.
+These include:

+Developing a statewide project development documentation template, including the necessary elements such as eligibility, influence, measure type, baseline, and M&V plans.
+(Stakeholders will need to develop definitions and criteria for these elements.)

 Establishing and committing to fixed timeframes for reviews (e.g., through a service level agreement) to increase transparency in review time and minimize delays

 Improving communication on projects, through early-reviews and project kick-off meetings for EAR of large projects, to catch issues early and minimize delays in information transfer

 Improving feedback on dispositions and performance to ensure custom program stakeholders understand and learn from EAR findings